JoelLefkowitz/joellefkowitz/README.md

 I am passionate about functional programming and finding elegant solutions to real world problems!

-Presently I am invested in professional development and I am devoted to producing quality tooling for the open source community.
+Presently I am invested in professional development and I am dedicated to producing quality tooling for the open source community.

 <br>